aisingapore/TagUI/README.md

 ```js
 api_config = {method:'PUT', header:['Header1: value1','Header2: value2'], body:{'id':123,'pwd':'abc'}};
 ```
-For advance API calls, you can set above variable api_config which defaults as `{method:'GET', header:[], body:{}}`.
+For advanced API calls, you can set above variable api_config which defaults as `{method:'GET', header:[], body:{}}`.
 Besides GET, you can use other methods such as POST, PUT, DELETE etc. You can define multiple headers in the format `'Header_name: header_value'` and provide a payload body for PUT requests for example.
 You can also set it like below before using the api step, or set using `api_config.method = 'PUT';` and `api_config.header[0] = 'Header1: value1';` etc. `api_config.body` will be automatically converted to JSON format for sending to API endpoint.

 ### CHROME
 TagUI has built-in integration with Chrome web browser to run web automation in visible or headless mode.
 It uses a websocket connection to directly communicate automation JavaScript code and information to Chrome.